-As a result of a lot of hard work and focussed management, we are able to celebrate a fourth year of budget surplus after many years of increasing deficits.
+As a result of a lot of hard work and focussed management, we are able to celebrate a fifth year of budget surplus after many years of increasing deficits.
 The Board has adopted a Business Plan which states its 'firm intention not to operate with a budget deficit in the future'.
+In 2021-22 we began a Vision and Marketing review.
+This will flow through into practical work on a communications and marketing strategy.